 The cost of this trip is $1,970, based on double occupancy.

 You’re in good company.
 Solo travelers typically make up about half of our small groups.
 With curiosity at the center of our experiences, there’s a natural camaraderie that develops over the course of a trip.
 We have two options for you:

 Shared Room: You’ll be matched with another solo traveler of the same gender.

 Private Room: Have your own room, subject to availability, for a supplemental cost of $440.
 When booking, please select the single room package option.

-This tour will not be particularly physically demanding.
+This trip will not be particularly physically demanding.
 Some walking will be required, and often over uneven ground, but rarely for more than a short distance at a time.
 Be prepared for between three to five miles of moderate walking over the course of a day.
 The longest walks will be in Sofia, on the first day, as we intend to explore much of the capital on foot.
-Do be sure to bring proper walking boots or other outdoor footwear, and be aware that this tour also involves a good amount of driving time, so dress for comfort.
+Be sure to bring proper walking boots or other outdoor footwear, and be aware that this tour also involves a good amount of driving time, so dress for comfort.

 For flights in and out of Sofia Airport (SOF), we suggest you arrive anytime by 4 p.m. on May 9 and depart anytime on May 17.
 We’ll provide the option of booking extra nights at our Sofia hotel before and/or after the tour, and are more than happy to provide suggestions for things to do and see in the city on your own.